API References#

 Examples

->>> NotificationType(ObjectIdentity('IF-MIB', 'linkDown'), (), {}).loadMibs('IF-MIB', 'TCP-MIB') NotificationType(ObjectIdentity('IF-MIB', 'linkDown'), (), {}) >>>
+>>> NotificationType(ObjectIdentity('IF-MIB', 'linkDown'), (), {}).load_mibs('IF-MIB', 'TCP-MIB') NotificationType(ObjectIdentity('IF-MIB', 'linkDown'), (), {}) >>>

-- resolveWithMib(mibViewController, ignoreErrors=True) NotificationType #
+- resolve_with_mib(mibViewController: MibViewController, ignoreErrors=True) NotificationType ¶

 Perform MIB variable ID conversion and notification objects expansion.